pcfx-devel/PC-FX_Info/README.md

 ## Upgrading a FX-BMP from 128KB to 512KB

-Instructions on how to upgrade a  FX-BMP cartridge to 512KB anc be found here:
+Instructions on how to upgrade a  FX-BMP cartridge to 512KB can be found here:
 [Upgrade Instructions](FX-BMP_Upgrade.md)